UNLOCK FREE TRAINING

 Do You Need A License To Wholesale In Utah?

 You don’t need a license to wholesale real estate in Utah.
-However, many people who engage in wholesaling activities do get a real estate license for a variety of reasons.
+However, without a license, the steps you take to wholesale properties will differ from those who already have a license.
+As a result, many people who engage in wholesaling activities get a real estate license to avoid unnecessary complications.

-Licensing is regulated by the Utah Real Estate commission.
-Detailed oversight in general provisions explained in Title 61 Chapter 2f under the Real Estate licensing and Practices Act.
+The Utah Real Estate Commission regulates licensing for anyone interested in becoming an agent.
+Detailed oversight in general provisions is explained in Title 61 Chapter 2f under the Real Estate Licensing and Practices Act.

-As previously mentioned, the Utah Department of Commerce, Division of Real Estate is the administrator for real estate licenses in the state.
-There are several requirements if you decide to apply for a Utah real estate license.
+As previously mentioned, the Utah Department of Commerce (Division of Real Estate) administers real estate licenses in the state.
+There are several requirements if you apply for a Utah real estate license.
 They include:

-• You must be at least 18 years old.
-You must be a citizen of the United States or a lawfully admitted alien.
+• You must be at least 18 years old, a citizen of the United States, or a lawfully admitted alien.

 • You must have a valid Social Security number.